duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/20-curriculum/10-curriculum-github.md

 **Teacher Materials:**

-Basestation, a projector (optional)
+Basestation, a projector (optional), worksheets printed out

 **Classroom Set Up:**

-Teachers can write a DO NOW on the board for students to set up their basestations and open a web browser.
-Have them complete the creation of a GitHub account process (step 1 in the student book) while you introduce the lesson.
+Teachers can write a DO NOW on the board for students to set up their basestations and open a web browser and have them complete the creation of a GitHub account process (step 1 in the student book) while you introduce the lesson.
+Teachers can hand out the worksheets located in the student book at this point if they are printed.

 ## SCRIPT OF TEACHING AND LEARNING ACTIVITIES